Ellynnn/docs-sqlpay/docs/integration/hrms/e-tms/payroll-setup.md

 **Explanation:** Delete all schedule (Work Session and Rest Day) of Employee 00006 from 20/5/2024 to 31/12/2024

 :::info
-Date From need to be after summary last processed date to future dates (dates before summary last processed date are not allowed to delete)
+1. Date From need to be after summary last processed date to future dates (dates before summary last processed date are not allowed to delete)
+2. When schedule is cleared, clock method will be reset back to **'GPS'**
 :::

 ## Maintain Traveller Location